Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

 \subsection{Onset of magnetism below the superconducting transition: $T_N < T_c$}

 In this subsection, we discuss the scenario of $T_N < T_c$ based on NMR and NQR measurements \cite{ogata_parity_2023, kibune_observation_2022}.
 The main idea here is to assume that the coefficient $\alpha_M$ controlling the dynamical magnetic order depends on the experimental timescale \cite{khim_coexistence_2024}, as discussed in Sec.\ \ref{sec:magnetism}, whereas the superconducting properties do not.
-We effectively achieve this by changing a single parameter, namely the magnetic critical temperature $T_M$ from $T_M = 0.54 \,\mathrm{K}$ to $T_M = 0.32 \,\mathrm{K}$, which is slightly below $T_c = T_{c1} = 0.34 \,\mathrm{K}$ but above $T_{c2} = 0.24 \,\mathrm{K}$.
+We effectively achieve this by changing a single parameter, namely the magnetic critical temperature $T_M$ from $T_M = 0.54 \,\mathrm{K}$ to $T_M = 0.32 \,\mathrm{K}$, which is slightly below $T_c = T_{1} = 0.34 \,\mathrm{K}$ but above $T_{2} = 0.24 \,\mathrm{K}$.

 The overall phase diagram now changes dramatically.
 In particular, for out-of-plane fields, no stable purely magnetic phase is realized, as is shown in Fig.~\ref{fig:phase_diagram_TN_below_out_of_plane_dense}.
-The first transition which occurs for decreasing temperature at $B=0$ is a second-order superconducting transition at $T_c$ into a pure $\Delta_1$ ($B_{1g+}$) phase, followed by another second-order transition at $T_N$, where time-reversal symmetry breaks.
+The first transition that occurs for decreasing temperature at $B=0$ is a second-order superconducting transition at $T_c$ into a $\Delta_1$ phase, followed by another second-order transition at $T_N$, where TR symmetry breaks.
 Below $T_N$, the OPs $\Delta_1$, $\Delta_2$, and $M$ coexist.
-Note that at $\mathbf{B}=0$ the actual N\'eel temperature $T_N$ resulting from our calculations lies closer to $T_{c2}$ than to $T_M$, i.e, $T_M \neq T_N \gtrsim 0.24 \,\mathrm{K} = T_{c2}$.
-This can be understood in terms of the suppression of magnetism by the superconducting phase $\Delta_1$, as well as the trilinear coupling between the three OPs which in return facilitates a stabilization close to the onset of $\Delta_2$.
-Furthermore, the almost horizontal first-order transition now happens either between the pure $\Delta_1$-phase or the low-field coexistence-phase and a pure $\Delta_2$-phase at higher field.
+Note that at $B=0$ the actual N\'eel temperature $T_N$ resulting from our calculations lies closer to $T_{2}$ than to $T_M$, i.e, $T_M \neq T_N \gtrsim 0.24 \,\mathrm{K} = T_{2}$.
+This can be understood in terms of the suppression of magnetism by the superconducting phase $\Delta_1$, as well as the trilinear coupling between the three OPs which in turn facilitates a stabilization close to the onset of $\Delta_2$.
+Furthermore, the almost horizontal first-order transition now happens between either the pure $\Delta_1$-phase or the low-field coexistence-phase and a pure $\Delta_2$-phase at higher field.
 A high-field coexistence phase is not found for $B$ along the \textit{z}-direction.
-Note that the occurrence of an end point and crossover region are not possible in this case, since the first-order transition involves symmetry breaking.
+Note that the occurrence of an end point and crossover region is not possible in this case, since the first-order transition involves symmetry breaking.